alessioena/Covid-19_DataExploration/README.md

-# Covid-19_DataExploration
+# Covid-19 Data Exploration

-Extrapolating informations with SQL from the COVID database realesed by ourworldindata.org.
+Extrapolating informations with SQL from the COVID database realesed by [ourworldindata.org](ourworldindata.org).